 If your device has limited internal storage, but you have an external storage device like an SD card, switching to public storage can use the external media instead of internal storage.

-If you would like to use public app storage instead of private, you can choose that option from the App storage location setting in Admin Settings.
-If you have a lot of form data stored on the device, switching storage locations may take a long time.
-Once you switch to public app storage, SurveyCTO Collect will store all data and settings in the following location:
+If you would like to use public storage instead of private, you can choose that option from the Workspace storage location setting in Admin Settings.
+If you have a lot of form data stored in that workspace, switching storage locations may take a long time.
+Once you switch to public storage, SurveyCTO Collect will store all data and settings for your workspace in a workspace-specific folder in the following location: